RustFestEU/paris.rustfest.eu/about-impl-days.md

 Fest ticket will suffice.
 However, the `impl Days` venue,
 <a href="/location/#impl-days-may-28th-and-29th">{{site.location.impl_days}}</a>,
 is more limited in space than the main RustFest venue.
+Due to the increased number of interested attendees, we will also have space available at <a href="/location/#impl-days-may-28th-and-29th">{{site.location.impl_days_overflow}}</a> at `17, rue de Cléry, 75002 Paris`.
+It is at 10 minute walk away from the Mozilla Paris office.

 Thus, everyone who plans to attend `impl Days` should tell us explicitly on the online questionnaire built into the RustFest ticket.